moorepants/learn-multibody-dynamics/loads.rst

 `coefficient of restitution`_.
 The momentum after impact will be opposite and equal to the momentum before impact for a purely elastic collision :math:`e=1` and the magnitude of the momentum will be less if the collision is inelastic :math:`0<e<1`.
-This approach can be extended to a multibody system, see [Flores2023]_ for an introduction to this approach.
+This approach can be extended to a multibody system; see [Flores2023]_ for an introduction to this approach.

 .. _coefficient of restitution: https://en.wikipedia.org/wiki/Coefficient_of_restitution

 The Newtonian model does not consider the explicit behavior of the force that generates the impulse at collision.
 Here we will take an alternative approach by modeling the force explicitly.
+Such contact force models can provide more accurate results, at the cost of longer computation times.
 Most impact force models build upon Hunt and Crossley's seminal model [Hunt1975]_ which is based on `Hertzian contact theory`_.
 Hunt and Crossley model the impact as a nonlinear function of penetration depth and its rate.
 The force is made up of a nonlinear stiffness and a damping term that take this form:

 .. math::
    :label: eq-hunt-crossley